MoeRichert-USDA/scinet-geospatial-site/sn_collections/_events/2022-8-29-Geospatial-Workshop-2.md

 <br>
 {:.border-bottom}

 With only one hour, we are limited in how many geospatial basics we can cover.
 Since this workshop is geared towards addressing computationally expensive geospatial analyses, we will prioritize content relevant to that topic to provide foundation for the tutorials in upcoming sessions.
-Please see the links listed in Session 11 for additional geospatila training opportunities.
+Please see the links listed in Session 11 for additional geospatial training opportunities.

 * Classify geospatial data as raster or vector
 * Recognize geospatial operations that can be computationally expensive